plowsec/android-ducky/README.md

 * chmod +x droidducky.sh

 # Usage
-* bash droidducky.sh payload.txt
+* bash droidducky.sh payload.txt ch-fr
-* In the futur, you will be able to specifiy the keyboard layout as parameter
+* The last parameter is optional.
+Default is US layout, but you can choose other layouts if you add "fr" or "ch-fr" as parameter.

 # Contributions guidelines
 * Add support for your country keyboard layout by editing the "convert" function in droidducky.sh